NEUBIAS/training-resources/_modules/local_background_correction.md

   - Compute a background image using a median filter
   - Create a foreground image by subtracting the background image from the input image
   - Check how well the background corrrection worked and whether any artefacts were introduced
+  - Optional: discuss how one could automatically segment the two spots in the resulting foreground image (mean filter and object size filter)

 activities:
-  - ["ImageJ Macro", "local_background_correction/activities/local_background_correction.ijm", "java"]
+  - ["ImageJ GUI & Macro", "local_background_correction/activities/local_background_correction.ijm", "java"]

 exercises:
+  - ["ImageJ GUI & Macro", "local_background_correction/exercises/local_background_correction_imagejmacro.md"]

 assessment: |